On this page

 Because a lot of information and advertisements about Victoria’s OHS laws mention or show businesses, some people think the laws only apply to for-profit, business organisations.
 This is not correct.
 The OHS Act is very broad and has the potential to apply to all Victorian community organisations (both incorporated and unincorporated).

-The OHS Act will apply to all community organisations that have employees, but may also apply to community organisations that are completely volunteer-based where they operate in a 'workplace' that they manage or control .
+The OHS Act applies to community organisations that have employees but may also apply to community organisations that are completely volunteer based where the organisations operate in a 'workplace' that they manage or control .